 - Medical and diagnostic laboratories

-Different degree types lead to different job types in the healthcare field.
+Where health care administrators work may depend on their university programs.
+Different degree programs lead to different job types in the healthcare field.
 One needs to research these degrees and related healthcare administrator job descriptions before making a choice.
 Those with an associate degree get into entry-level roles like executive assistants, healthcare coordinators, and healthcare administrative assistants.
-Those who hold a bachelor’s in healthcare administration get into jobs like senior managers or managers, assistant directors, assistant managers, healthcare consultant supervisors, program or project managers.
-Master’s degree holders in healthcare administration work as directors and deputy directors, vice presidents, health services administrators, CEOs, and senior healthcare consultants.
+Those who hold a bachelor’s degree in health care administration get into jobs like senior managers or healthcare managers, assistant directors, assistant managers, health care consultant supervisors, clinical managers, or project managers.
+Master’s degree holders in public health care administration or health care management work in health professions such as directors and deputy directors, vice presidents, health administrators, nursing home administrators, health services administrators, hospital CEO, and senior health care consultants.

-Healthcare administrators transform the quality of care and profoundly change patients’ lives.
-They use policies, informatics, and technology to foster healthier living habits.
-They are focused on the financial, administrative, and managerial side of the organization.
-The essential skills include:
+Health care administration is a rewarding career path.
+Health care administrators transform the quality of care/ patient experience and profoundly change patients’ lives through patient advocacy.
+They use policies, informatics, and technology in the health sciences to foster healthier living habits.
+Health care administrators are focused on the financial, administrative, and managerial side of the organization.
+The essential skills for healthcare administration include:

 - Critical thinking skills